-We were incorporated as an exempted company under The Companies Act 1981 of Bermuda.
+We were incorporated as an exempted company under the Companies Act 1981 of Bermuda.
 Accordingly, the rights of our shareholders are governed by Bermuda law and our memorandum of association and bye-laws.

-Upon completion of the offering and the transactions described under "Redomiciliation in Bermuda", our authorized capital will consist of 4,000 million shares of common stock and 1,000 million shares of preferred stock.
-Our issued and outstanding share capital will consist of 143,995,118 shares of common stock.
-Under the consent of the Bermuda Monetary Authority that we expect to obtain, persons who are not residents of Bermuda may freely hold, vote and transfer the shares that we are offering in this prospectus.
+Our authorized capital consists of 4,000 million shares of common stock and 1,000 million shares of preferred stock.
+As of the date of this prospectus, our issued and outstanding share capital consists of 147,112,631 shares of common stock.
+Under the consent of the Bermuda Monetary Authority which we expect to obtain, persons who are not residents of Bermuda may freely hold, vote and transfer the shares that the selling shareholders are offering in this prospectus.